TakeMeHome™ – a new free HIV/STI home testing program

 - Arizona reported a positivity rate of 1.2%.

-For more information about home testing from the CDC, including study results from other home testing programs, click here.
+For more information about self-testing from the CDC, including study results from other self-testing programs, click here.

-Promotion will happen predominantly through gay dating apps due to our relationships with these apps.
+Promotion will happen predominantly through dating apps that cater to gay, bi, and trans people due to our relationships with these apps.
 Health departments have the opportunity to promote this program to whichever populations they choose and will have greater flexibility to choose their eligibility criteria.
-We are looking to expand our target populations as the program evolves.
+We are looking to expand our reach with other vulnerable populations as the program evolves.

 What happens to individuals from non-participating jurisdictions?

-They are given information about other home testing or testing sites near them, through the CDC-maintained database.
+They are given information about other self-testing options or testing sites near them, through the CDC-maintained database.

 Which tests are included in STI testing?